 After several hours we leave the park, walk up the steep mountain path to the parking lot, wearing clearly wrong shoes (boat shoes and strappy sandals), and watch in one of the pubs on TV how Croatia beats England with 2:1 in the extension.
 Bengalos are ignited, the Croats sing and dance until deep into the night on the streets in front of the two cafés.
 Far away from the hustle and bustle of the World Cup we spend the night “wild” at the back of the National Park parking lot.
 Powerbanks charge our electrical appliances, the fridge is running on gas tonight.

-9. Tag: Krka Nationalpark -> Primosten -> Insel Hvar, Stadt Starigrad
+Day 9: Krka Nationalpark -> Primosten -> Island Hvar, Town of Starigrad

 We start our day with an instant coffee in front of the car.
 Already at 7:00 o’clock in the morning the parking lot starts to fill up with new visitors.
 With the mass of tourists arriving, we notice once again how lucky we are to have been able to experience the National Park almost deserted last night.
 We drive back to the west in order to continue our journey on the coastal road in southern direction.